MileHacker Logo

 • Various data and call packages are available for tourists.

-• Wi-Fi is accessible at most resorts, guesthouses, and some cafes, often for a fee.
+• Wi-Fi is accessible at most resorts, guesthouses, and some cafes, often at a cost.

 • Consider an eSIM for data accessibility: Airalo eSIMs.